ncachanosky/econ-lecture-notes/content/econometrics/04_Classical_Model/Section 4.md

 2. Efficient: $\sigma_{\hat{\beta}} \leq \sigma_{\tilde{\beta}}$
 3. Consistent: $\lim\limits_{N \to \infty} V[\hat{\beta}] \to plim (\hat{\beta}) \to \beta$

-You are already familiar with the concepts of **unbiased** and **efficient** estimator.
-Here is a new concept, that of **consistency**, which states that as the sample increases the probability of your estimation converging to the true value converges to one.
+You are already familiar with the concepts of **unbiased** and **efficient** estimator from the previous section.
+Here we introduce a new concept, that of **consistency**, which states that as the sample size increases the probability of your estimation converging to the true value converges to one.
 This occurs because the variance of your estimation converges to zero around the true value under estimation.

 The Gauss-Markov theorem shows in more detail the significance of the classical model assumptions.
 As long as your data conforms with these assumptions, your OLS estimation will be the best among all possible linear estimations and will be consistent (it improves in precision the larger the dataset is).

-There are two important characteristics to keep in mind:
+There are two important issues to keep in mind:
 1. The Gauss-Markov theorem **is not** saying that your estimation is a *good* one, the theorem is saying that if the classical model conditions hold, your estimation is the *best among all linear estimations* as good or bad as it may be
 2. The Gauss-Markov theorem **does not** need the errors to have a normal distribution.

 ### BUE Coefficients

-If the errors have a normal distribution (assumption 7), then the OLS estimation is not only BLUE, it is also the **B**est **U**nbiased **Estimator** (BUE).
-Now your OLS coefficients are the best among all other linear and non-linear estimation.
+If **the errors have a normal distribution** (assumption 7), then the OLS estimation is not just BLUE, it is also the **B**est **U**nbiased **Estimator** (BUE).
+Now your OLS coefficients are the best among all linear and non-linear estimation.

 If errors are normally distributed, then the Gauss-Markov theorem implies that: